yairchn/EnsembleKalmanProcesses.jl/docs/src/unscented_kalman_inversion.md

 The forward map $\mathcal{G}$ maps the space of unconstrained parameters $\theta$ to the outputs $y\in \mathbb{R}^d$.
 In practice, the user may not have access to such a map directly.
 And the map is a composition of several functions.
 The `update_ensemble!` uses only the evalutaions `g_ens` but not the forward map

+For implementational reasons, the update_ensemble is performed by computing analysis stage first, followed by a prediction of the next sigma ensemble.
+And the first prediction is done in the initialization.

 ```julia
 N_iter = 20 # Number of steps of the algorithm